TyGuS/suslik/README.md

 ### Building the project

-To compile and run the test suite, execute from the root folder of the project:
+To compile and run the entire test suite, execute from the root folder of the project:

 ```
 sbt test